Plea For The Trees ® Louisville,KY 40205

-The EA will look at the "the purpose and need" for the project, it will probably identify a recommended alternative regarding trees that intrude into airspace, it will review other possible alternatives, and it will evaluate the impact on the environment, historic properties, and the quality of the surrounding neighborhoods and communities.
+The EA will look at the "the purpose and need" for the project (see First Draft at Draft Purpose and Need Statement Aug 2013), it will probably identify a recommended alternative regarding trees that intrude into airspace, it will review other possible alternatives, and it will evaluate the impact on the environment, historic properties, and the quality of the surrounding neighborhoods and communities.
 Removing mature trees, for example, removes visual, noise, water, and air pollution protections from the airport operations, as well as habitat for urban wildlife.

 Can I be involved in the

 Your involvement is important!
 Once the environmental assessment is started, Plea For The Trees will send out information for you to sign up to be on the study list for notices about how to get the document, how and when to comment, and whether or not there will be a public meeting on the document.
 It is very important that you participate in this study so that your views can be considered.
 More information can be found in "A Citizen's Guide to the National Environmental Policy Act, Having Your Voice Heard," by the Federal Council on Environmental Quality.
 (See: Citizen's Guide to NEPA.)

 Check back for info on the study as we learn more.